| What is Early Childhood and Why is it so important?

 Norwalk also has a Head Start program that is federally funded and free to qualifying families and administered by the CDI at two sites—Nathaniel Ely and Benjamin Franklin.

-The city’s only subsidized infant and toddler program is run by the Norwalk Housing Authority, also at the Nathaniel Ely and Ben Franklin locations.
+The city’s only subsidized toddler programs are located at Nathaniel Ely and Ben Franklin centers.

 Parents as Teachers